nhsconnect/FHIR-NRLS-API/pages/explore/resources_reference.md

 |[Spine-ErrorOrWarningCode-1](https://fhir.nhs.uk/STU3/ValueSet/Spine-ErrorOrWarningCode-1)| A ValueSet that identifies the Spine error or warning code in response to a request.|
 |[Spine-Response-Code-1-0](https://fhir.nhs.uk/ValueSet/spine-response-code-1-0)|  A set of codes to indicate low level error information about a Spine 2 error response to a request for patient record details.
 Exceptions raised by the Spine common requesthandler and not the NRL Service will be returned using the Spine default [spine-operationoutcome-1-0](https://fhir.nhs.uk/StructureDefinition/spine-operationoutcome-1-0) profile which binds to this default valueSet. |

+{% include note.html content="Display values for SNOMED CT concepts MUST be as listed in the FHIR value sets.
+The display value is the preferred term and one of the synonyms for the concept, not the Fully Specified Name, as described in the [FHIR guidance for usage of SNOMED CT](https://www.hl7.org/fhir/STU3/snomedct.html)." %}

 ## 4. Extensions ##